ItsTrapson/ItsTrapson/README.md

 ★・・・・・・・・・・・・・・・・・・・・・・・・★
 - 👋 Hi, I’m Trapson
 - 🤩 Owner of Trapson.pictures
-- 🤩 Dev / Founder of ParksideLA
+- 🤩 Dev / Founder of ReverseRP
 - 📫 How to reach me : Discord: Trapson

 ★・・・・・・・・・・・・・・・・・・・・・・・・★